Gertrud Baer: Career

 Returning to the United States in 1924 to attend the WILPF International Conference, Baer urged that Hitler be taken as a serious threat.
 In 1929, she succeeded Jane Addams as the International Chair of the WILPF, but due to the volume of work to be done, it was decided that the responsibilities Addams had carried were to be shared with Emily Greene Balch and Clara Ragaz.
 When Hitler took over Germany in 1933, Baer fled the country and obtained citizenship in Czechoslovakia.
 WILPF leadership called an emergency meeting and gave her asylum, hiring her to work full-time to prepare for their next conference.
 When the Nazis seized and occupied the country, she then fled to Geneva.
 Upon Addams death in 1935, it was decided to have Baer, Ragaz and Cornelia Ramondt-Hirschmann, continue the shared responsibilities as WILPF chairs.
 Making her third trip to the United States that year, Baer participated in a disarmament conference, appealing for the nations of the world to work together for peace.

 In 1939, Baer, the monitor for WILPF of the Economic Council of the League of Nations, was sent to the United States.
 The Council had been moved to Princeton, New Jersey and it was deemed necessary for Baer to relocate for safety concerns.
 From there, she served as the primary leader of the WILPF, throughout the war, preparing the circular communications that quarterly were sent to international branches.
 The chair was still shared by Baer and Ragaz, but British pacifist Kathleen Innes, had replaced Ramondt-Hirschmann in 1937 as the third member.
 The three women sent a letter to President Roosevelt urging him to allow refugees into the country.
 In 1940, Baer became American citizen, though she returned to Geneva permanently in 1950.
 Having kept alive the contacts and the organization, at the end of the war, Baer became the first WILPF consultant to the United Nations and held that post until 1972.
-Some of the initiatives she was involved in was urging the World Health Organization to investigate what effect atomic tests and specifically radiation posed to the population.
+Some of the initiatives she was involved in were urging the World Health Organization to investigate what effect atomic tests and specifically radiation posed to the population.
 Beginning in 1955, she stressed the need to utilize solar energy, rather than pursue nuclear power, and in a 1960 campaign urged rural education through radio broadcasting.